11 Rules of Virtual Meeting Etiquette Every Sales Professional Should Follow

 If you’re going to be using screen-sharing tools to collaborate during an online meeting, remember to remove sensitive or confidential information from your screen.

 Turn off notifications and keep your desktop neat and clutter-free.

 11. Plan an effective wrap-up

-Do’s and Don'ts in Online Meeting
+Do’s and Don'ts in Online Meetings

-Ask for agenda and prepare accordingly
+Ask for the agenda and prepare accordingly

 Come unprepared or come up with irrelevant points

 Focus just on the meet

 Do other work simultaneously